alexcu2718/fdf/README.md

 I'm curious to see what happens when you filter before allocation, this is something I have partially working in my current crate but the implementation details like that is not accessible via CLI.
 If it proves to be performant, it will eventually be in there.
-Obviously, I'm having to learn a lot to do these things and taking the time to understand, get inspired and implement things...
+Obviously, I'm having to learn a lot to do these things and it takes  TIME to understand, get inspired and implement things...

+I do intend to only add features and not break anything, until i can somewhat promise that, then i won't entertain wasting other people's time with my nonsense so if anyone felt like adding something, you can!

+(notably, there's some obvious things I have not touched in a while and things that are just less interesting, ideally one day someone could do that, not now though)

 ## Future plans?